epsilonrt/piduino/README.md

 * A programming interface [API](https://en.wikipedia.org/wiki/Application_programming_interface) same as Arduino except adding `#include <Arduino.h>`at the beginning of the program.
 It does not prohibit offering extensions of the API but provided that stay as independent as possible from the platform and not to make the code incompatible with Arduino.
 It makes sense to think that users who want to stay in the Arduino world use C ++, PiDuino is intended for this use case.
 Nevertheless some functions can be used in C (`pinMode ()`, `digitalWrite ()`, ...).
 An API in Python is planned thanks to [Swig](http://www.swig.org/).

-* The **description of Pi boards** that is based on an "Object" model stored **in a database** (SQLite by default), allowing a simple user to add a new "variant" card Pi **WITHOUT** programming.
+* The **description of Pi boards** that is based on an "Object" model stored **in a database** (SQLite by default), allowing a simple user to add a new Pi board "variant" **WITHOUT** programming.

 * An object design in C++ with a clear separation of the part specific to the platform.
-Support for new SoCs is summarizes to add a part "driver" in the directory `src/arch`
+Support for new SoCs is summarizes to add a part "driver" in the directory `src/gpio/arch`

-* Utilities for manipulating GPIO (`gpio`) signals, retrieve information from the board (`pinfo`) or manage the Pi boards database.
+* Utilities for manipulating GPIO signals: `gpio`, retrieve information from the board: `pinfo` or manage the Pi boards database: `pidbman`

 ## Road Map

 **PiDuino is in development**, version 0.2 currently but the completed parts are functional on Broadcom SoC BCM283X and AllWinner Hx.

+The list of models present in the database is as follows:

+* NanoPi Core
+* NanoPi Core with Mini Shield
+* NanoPi Core2
+* NanoPi Core2 with Mini Shield
+* NanoPi M1
+* NanoPi M1+
+* NanoPi Neo
+* NanoPi Neo 2
+* NanoPi Neo Air
+* NanoPi Neo+ 2
+* RaspberryPi 2
+* RaspberryPi 3
+* RaspberryPi A
+* RaspberryPi A+
+* RaspberryPi B
+* RaspberryPi B+
+* RaspberryPi Compute Module
+* RaspberryPi Compute Module 3
+* RaspberryPi Zero
+* RaspberryPi Zero Wifi

-What was done
+**What was done ?**

 * GPIO modeling, GPIO connectors and pins
 * Creation of database model and addition of all variants of Raspberry Pi, Nano Pi Neo, Neo2, Neo Plus 2, M1, M1 Plus.